MystenLabs/seal/crates/dkg-cli/README.md

   cargo run --bin key-server
 ```

-ii.
-Wait for the coordinator to announce the DKG rotation is completed.
-Update the config to Active mode and restart with only `MASTER_SHARE_VX+1`:
+b.
+Wait for the coordinator to confirm that rotation is complete.
+Then update the config to **Active** mode and restart the server with only the new master share:

 ```yaml
 server_mode: !Committee